Cheddar Biscuits

 22 biscuits

-These flaky, delicious cheddar biscuits are just like the ones at Red Lobster but with sage, and homemade in the comfort of your own home.
-They’ll make your house smell like heaven as the smells of cheddar, sage and biscuits fill your home as they bake up.
+These flaky, delicious cheddar biscuits are just like the ones at Red Lobster, but with sage, and homemade in the comfort of your own home.
+They’ll make your house smell like heaven as the aromas of cheddar, sage, and fresh-baked biscuits fill your home as they bake up.
 These are great as a side or on their own.

-Fresh Sage: Use fresh herbs here as they’ll give you the best flavor.
+Fresh Sage – Use fresh herbs here as they’ll give you the best flavor profile.
 If you don’t have sage, you can also make these with fresh thyme or even dill.
-Each herb brings out a different flavor profile to these delicious cheddar biscuits.
+Each herb brings out a different flavor dimension to these delicious cheddar biscuits, from earthy sage to bright dill.

 Cheddar biscuits in a basket